Affiliate links on Android Authority may earn us a commission. Learn more.

 As you can see, it nailed the context of the function and even wrote down a line-by-line breakdown.
 ChatGPT also accurately stated that the code used the python-telegram-bot library even though I did not explicitly mention it.

 The above example showed how ChatGPT understands functions, but can it improve something you’ve already written?
 Yes, and it does a really good job too.
-Continuing with the above function that fetches a random XKCD comic, I asked ChatGPT if there were any ways to improve my code.
+Continuing with the above function that fetches a random XKCD comic, I used a bit of prompt engineering to ask ChatGPT if there were any ways to improve my code.

 Much to my surprise, ChatGPT managed to deliver genuinely helpful suggestions and it even rewrote the function with all of the fixes included.
 When compared side-by-side, the updated function is clearly the superior one.
 It includes proper error handling, follows Python’s variable conventions, and even includes comments.